open-forest-observatory/ofo-argo/postprocess_docker/README.md

 *OUTPUT_DIRECTORY* is the parent directory where the postprocessed products will be stored

-*DATASET_NAME* this is an optional parameter if you want to postprocess a single config and dataset.
+*DATASET_NAME* OPTIONAL parameter if you want to postprocess a single config and dataset.
 If omitted, all datasets in the *INPUT_DATA_DIRECTORY* will be postprocessed.

+*OUTPUT_MAX_DIM* OPTIONAL parameter to specify the max dimensions of thumbnails.
+Defaults to 800 pixels.

+*WORKING_DIR* OPTIONAL parameter specifying the directory within the container where the imagery products are downloaded to and processed.
+I see no reason to change from `/tmp/processing`